 The holiday-jingle band - image © Mario Leto

 Arriving inside the park is always slight madness.
 Where to begin?
 And how to discuss it with everyone chattering about and a band playing near the entrance?
 The answer: Fastpass.
 Fastpass is authorized queue jumping.
 You get a special pass for a specified time to walk past everyone waiting in the queue so that you can ride that popular ride without waiting for hours.
 You can get one Fastpass at a time, and after you use it, you can get another.
 So make a break for that attraction that you know will have a monstrous queue by mid-morning and get your Fastpass.
-For full details, check out the Fastpass page on the official Disney website.

 Star Tours, the best ride of the day - image © Mario Leto